ESOF-423/Planning-Repository/ScopeDoc.md

 ## Product Description

-### Desired Functionality
+## Desired Functionalities

-- Data Stored about Clients: (MVP)
+### 1) Data Stored about Clients: (MVP)

+#### Required Info
 - Name
 - Address
+- Birthday
-  - Birthday -> Age
+- Age
+- Emergency contacts (name, address, phone number, relationship, etc)
+- Membership status
+    - Default to unpaid, optional to upgrade to paid

+#### Optional Info
+- Email address
 - Phone number
-  - Email address
-  - Emergency contacts (name, address, phone number, relationship)+
-  - Medical information (diets, allergies, disabilities, medications, medical issues)
-  - Membership status (start date, renewal data, date paid, payment method (cash/check & check #))
+- Upgraded Membership status (start date, renewal data, date paid, payment method (cash/check & check #))
+    - Payment (date paid, payment recurrence daily/weekly/monthly/yearly)
+    - Can be open to non-members (still should sign in or have some way of taking attendance)
 - Meals (home delivered vs. in center, combination?)
 - Activities of interest
-    - Payment (date paid, payment method (cash/check & check #), payment recurrence daily/weekly/monthly/yearly)
-  - Social events attended and Services used (blood pressure checks, tax services, driving courses, educational classes)
+- Social events attended and Services used
+    - blood pressure checks, tax services, driving courses, educational classes
-    - Can be open to non-members (still should sign in or have some way of taking attendance)
-  - Number of duplicated and unduplicated members for each activity and service
 - Notes section for other more unpredictable information?
 - Waivers signed
 - Forms filled out (expiration date)
+- Days visited
+- times/duration of visits
+- food allergies, need to know medical info

+#### Sensitive Info
+- Medical information (diets, allergies, disabilities, medications, medical issues)
+- Income level (For poverty level for other forms)
+- payment method (cash/check & check number)
+- Tax Service Info

+### Data Stored about Volunteers (MVP)
+#### Required Info
+- Name
+- Birthdate
+- Work Signed Up For
+    - Options of work to choose from
+- Emergency Contact
+- Hours worked
+    - Check in/out times?

+#### Optional Info
+- etc

+### 2) Manage Forms
 - Be able to print reports for grant writing (MVP)
+- input information into forms online
+- auto populate forms information
+- store filed forms online

-  - Area 4 form (need: budget, number of people served, number of meals served, profit)
+#### Area 4 form
+-need: budget, number of people served, number of meals served, profit -Automated population of form for grant writing

+#### Mast Form
-  - Mast Form (filled out when applying for membership, info goes to both places)
+- filled out when applying for membership, info goes to both places

-  - Gallatin United Way
+#### Gallatin United Way

+#### Meals on Wheels
-  - Meals on Wheels (extention of Mast form, same form for in center and in home meals) (non mebers can eat but they need to have a mast form filled out)
+- extention of Mast form, same form for in center and in home meals) (non mebers can eat but they need to have a mast form filled out

+### 3) Admin, Volunteer, Member Privileges
+#### Administrator Privileges
 - Easily add new services and activities (MVP)
 - Administrators have full access to edit all data (MVP)
+- Access Medical Closet Inventory (reach goal)
+- Send Newsletter with Calendar and Menu (reach goal)
+- Search and Sort members, events, services, etc (MVP)
+- Edit volunteer hours
+- Check in/out medical closet items

+#### Volunteer Privileges
 - Volunteers have more limited data access (MVP but maybe lower priority)
+    - Need to see member's ages for age benefits
+        - ex. over 60 eat free
 - Can sign in and make edits to certain information
 - History of hours worked
 - Record data changed while "on duty"? (reach goal)
 - Process volunteer applications (is it an application or a sign up?)
+- Receive Newletter with calendar and menu
+- Fill out forms to register new members
+- Check in/out medical closet items

+### Member Privileges
 - Members can sign into events (MVP)
 - Register in advance (reach goal)
-- Medical Closet Inventory (reach goal)
-- Newsletter with Calendar and Menu (reach goal)
+- Input basic information

-### Specifications and Technologies
+## Specifications and Technologies
 ...

 ## Belgrade Senior Center Visits